-- f You must not allow your home to become unhygienic as a result of you keeping any dog, pet, animal, bird or reptile. - g You must not allow your dog, pet, animal or bird to damage any council property and you must remove and dispose of all animal mess hygienically. - h You must not feed pigeons, squirrels and other pests, either at your home, in any shared area or in the local area. - i If any animal belonging to you or anyone living with or visiting you causes a nuisance to anyone in the local area, we will ask you to remove the animal from the property.
+- a You must not keep any pet, animal, bird or reptile that is likely to cause a nuisance or could be a danger to anyone in the local area, including members of your own household. - b You must not allow your home to become unhygienic as a result of you keeping any pet, animal, bird or reptile. - c You must not allow your pets, animals or birds to damage any council property and you must remove and dispose of all animal mess hygienically. - d You must not feed pigeons, squirrels and other pests, either at your home, in any shared area or in the local area. - e You must not keep a dog without our written permission. - f You must not keep any dangerous dog.